KhaledSharif/yolo-from-scratch/README.md

 ❌ Advanced training techniques (warmup, cosine LR, label smoothing) ❌ True mAP evaluation (uses grid-based precision/recall) ❌ Automatic anchor optimization (k-means)

-This is a **minimal educational implementation** suitable for learning YOLO concepts and simple detection tasks.
-For production use, consider YOLOv5, YOLOv8, or other established frameworks.

 ## Tips for Best Results